-About pediatric neurological disorders, developmental delay & therapy
+About pediatric neurological and genetic disorders, developmental delay & therapy

 Pediatric neurological disorders are health conditions involving the nervous system, including the brain, nerves and spinal cord in children.
 Neurological disorders are diseases or injuries of the central nervous system that cause paralysis of any part of the body, and that affect children differently than they do adults.
 They are many different pediatric neurological disorders, some with names, many without.
 Some of the most common pediatric neurological disorders are epilepsy as well as muscular dystrophies.
 These disorders have different causes, many of them are congenital (present at birth) In many other cases, doctors are unable to determine what exactly causes a child’s condition.
 Regardless of the exact cause, all these disorders result in damage to the brain neurons.
 Neurological disorders are quite diverse, chronic, challenging to treat, and often disabling.
 They can be caused by many different factors, including (but not limited to): inherited genetic abnormalities, problems in the immune system, injury to the brain or nervous system, or diabetes.
 Many mental illnesses are believed to be neurological disorders of the central nervous system, but they are classified separately.
 Hundreds of million of people worldwide are affected by neurological disorders.